 Congratulations, you have successfully written bad debts.
 If you followed the steps as it is then you may now know how to write off bad debt in QuickBooks.

-But if you have faced any problem while going through the process above then it’s time that you should connect with QuickBooks Support at their toll-free number at 1800-865-4183 and get all your issues fixed.
+But if you have faced any problem while going through the process above then it’s time that you should connect with QuickBooks Support at their toll-free number.